Christopher McGowan

 Christopher McGowan's picture

-Lecturer in English
+Lecturer in English & Humanities

-My academic research focuses on modernism, world anglophone literature, and the history of the novel.
-My first book project, Inherited Worlds: The British Modernist Novel and the Sabotage and Salvage of Genre, shows how anglophone writers of the early twentieth century repurposed and recombined nineteenth-century genres and Victorian family plots as a way to both critically interrogate and attempt to salvage the ideological and aesthetic power of the British literary tradition in a new, post-imperial world.
+My academic research focuses on modernism, world literature, and the history of the novel.
+My first book project, Inherited Worlds: The British Modernist Novel and the Sabotage and Salvage of Genre, shows how anglophone writers of the early twentieth century repurposed and recombined nineteenth-century genres and Victorian family plots as a way to both interrogate and salvage the ideological and aesthetic power of the British literary tradition in a new, post-imperial world.
+My academic writing has appeared in the journals Novel: A Forum on Fiction and Qui Parle

-At Yale, I teach courses on modernist literature, postcolonial theory, American politics, Marxism and culture, and the artist novel, as well as creative writing courses.
-I also teach in the Directed Studies program (Literature and History & Politics) and the “Six Pretty Good X” program in Humanities.
-My work has appeared in the journals Novel: A Forum on Fiction and Qui Parle
+At Yale, I have taught courses on modernist literature, postcolonial and world-systems theory, the politics of climate change, American race and class politics, Marxist cultural theory, and the genre of the artist novel, as well as creative writing courses.
+With Joe Cleary, I teach seminars on Irish literature, including on the work of James Joyce and W. B. Yeats.
+I also teach in the Directed Studies program (Literature and History & Politics) and the “Six Pretty Good X” program in Humanities, and in summer programs, including YSS and FSY.

 Selected Publications